wishto/jekyll-now/about.md

 ---
 layout: page
-title: About
+title: about
 permalink: /about/
 ---

-Some information about you!
+You've reached toby.world.
+The world of toby!

 ### More Information